DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 As such, it's important to know the assumptions a work area makes when you use it to build code.
 This section covers ways to learn details about your work area and its contents.

-### Convenience scripts
+### `dbt-info`

+A useful script to call to get immediate information on your development environment is `dbt-info`.
+For a full set of options you can simply run `dbt-info --help`, but for a quick summary, we have the following:

-* `dbt-release-info`: will provide the release type the work area is based on (far detector vs. near detector), as well as the name of the full release and the base release
+* `dbt-info release`: tells you if it's a far detector or near detector release, what its name is (e.g. `FD23-11-06`), what the name of the base release is, and where the release is located in cvmfs.

-* `dbt-pkg-info <pkgname>`: will provide the version/branch of the package referred to by `<pkgname>`, as well as the corresponding git commit hash of its code, whether the package is built in the local work area or is on cvmfs
+* `dbt-info package <package name>`: tells you info about the DUNE DAQ package whose name you provide it (git commit hash of its code, etc.).
+Passing "all" as the package name gives you info for all the DUNE DAQ packages.

+* `dbt-info external <package name>`: `external` is same as the `package` option, except you use it when you want info not on a DUNE DAQ package but an external package (e.g., `boost`)

+* `dbt-info pymodule <python module>`: get the version of a Python module.
+Response will differ depending on whether you have a local Python environment in your work area.

-* `dbt-src-status`: will tell you the branch each of the repos in your work area is on, as well as whether the code on the branch has been edited (indicated by an `*`)
+* `dbt-info sourcecode`: will tell you the branch each of the repos in your work area is on, as well as whether the code on the branch has been edited (indicated by an `*`)

+* `dbt-info release_size`: tells you the # of packages and memory (in KB) used by each of the release, the base release, and the externals.

 ### `dbt-workarea-constants.sh`